Avoidant personality disorder: Causes

 Causes of AvPD are not clearly defined, but appear to be influenced by a combination of social, genetic and psychological factors.
 The disorder may be related to temperamental factors that are inherited.

 Specifically, various anxiety disorders in childhood and adolescence have been associated with a temperament characterized by behavioral inhibition, including features of being shy, fearful and withdrawn in new situations.
 These inherited characteristics may give an individual a genetic predisposition towards AvPD.

 Childhood emotional neglect and peer group rejection are both associated with an increased risk for the development of AvPD.
 Some researchers believe a combination of high-sensory-processing sensitivity coupled with adverse childhood experiences may heighten the risk of an individual developing AvPD.

 Subtypes

-Millon
+Millon's subtypes

 Psychologist Theodore Millon notes that because most patients present a mixed picture of symptoms, their personality disorder tends to be a blend of a major personality disorder type with one or more secondary personality disorder types.
 He identified four adult subtypes of avoidant personality disorder.